Dickie Goodman: Career

 Goodman also produced recordings for other acts.
-John & Ernest's "Superfly Meets Shaft" (#31 in 1973), while made for a black audience, retained Goodman's "break-in" format.
+John & Ernest's "Superfly Meets Shaft" (#31 in 1973), which became a crossover hit from R&B radio and retained Goodman's "break-in" format.
 He created the Glass Bottle, a pop band, primarily as an advertising ploy to promote glass bottles, which soda companies were replacing with plastic bottles.
 The Glass Bottle recorded two singles, both straight pop songs; one of them, "I Ain't Got Time Anymore", hit #36 in 1971.
+He also released a novelty record for environmental activism, "Speaking of Ecology" in 1971.
 In 1974, Goodman anonymously released Screwy T.V., an album of risque parodies of then-popular TV shows.
-This album proved less popular than My Son the Joke, as many record shops kept it "under the counter" because its cover showed two nude models (reportedly Susan and Dickie Goodman themselves) seen from the rear.
+This album proved less popular than My Son the Joke.

 In 1975, Goodman parodied the film Jaws with "Mr. Jaws" (#4 on Billboard).
 It was his biggest-selling record, earning a R.I.A.A. gold record in September 1975.
 The record shot to No. 1 on 11 October 1975 on Chicago's WLS, who played a customized version featuring "This is Dickie Goodman at WLS ..." at the beginning.
 "Mr. Jaws" also charted in the Top Ten in Great Britain and won a Juno Award in Canada.

 Goodman's final chart record was "Kong" (#48 on Billboard in 1977), a spoof of the 1976 remake of King Kong.
 It was followed by others that failed to make the Top 100.
 "Hey ET", based on Spielberg's movie E.T. the Extraterrestrial, was Dickie Goodman's last release to reach Billboard's Bubbling Under chart (Top 200).
 Altogether, Goodman charted seventeen hits, with five of them reaching the top 40.
 Joel Whitburn's Top Pop Singles listed Dickie Goodman's Billboard ranking at #1 (17 in the Top 100) for Comedy, and Guinness World Records certified him for the most charted comedy hits (seventeen) on Billboard.
 Goodman produced several other break-in records which garnered airplay and charted only in a few regions, including Los Angeles and New York City.

 Luniverse, Goodman's record label, also featured works by other artists, including the Del-Vikings.
 Among his other labels were Eldorado (mostly used for singers like Joann Campbell), All Star (also used for singers and bands), Novelty, Comic, Cash, Rainy Wednesday, Oron, Ramgo (created with his new partner, Bill Ramal), M.D., JMD, Shark, Wacko, Extran and Goodname.

 Goodman's break-in records were themselves spoofed by Albert Brooks in a comedy bit called "Party from Outer Space."

 In 2001 Dickie Goodman was awarded a posthumous GRAMMY award from NARAS for his original hit, The Flying Saucer Pt.
 1 and Pt.
 2 thanks to its inclusion by RHINO Records President, Richard Foos on Brain In A Box: The Science Fiction Collection.